Time: Sat, Sep 26, 1:00 pm - 4:00 pm

 There is a growing interest in collecting and eating the best of Maine’s wild mushrooms.
 The only thing standing in the way the knowledge and confidence to tell the good edible mushrooms from those that can sicken you.
 The good news is that there are a handful of common, easily identified, great edibles that can satisfy most peoples hunger for mushrooms.
 Maine is home to a number of world-class edible mushrooms easily found as you enjoy a walk through the woods and fields.

-This day-long class is devoted to building the skills needed to identify common mushrooms and to begin a lifetime of of wild mushrooming.
+This two-part class is devoted to building the skills needed to identify common mushrooms and to begin a lifetime of of wild mushrooming.
 The class will combine lecture and outdoor experience to look at identification features, ecology and the seasonal occurrence of mushrooms.
-We will look at edible as well as common poisonous mushrooms and may end the day by cooking some of the mushrooms we find.
-Focus will be on learning of a few common edible and medicinal mushrooms and building skills for ongoing identification.
-Come prepared for a hike and to have a fun learning day.
+During the Friday evening webinar, we will look at edible as well as common poisonous mushrooms; the focus will be on learning of a few common edible and medicinal mushrooms and building skills for ongoing identification.
+On Saturday, come to Hidden Valley prepared for a hike and to have a fun learning day.
 Participants are invited to bring fresh specimens of mushrooms from their own property.
+Physical distancing protocols will be followed; everyone is asked to bring a mask and observe the 6-feet-apart guideline.

 - Introduction: Mushroom Basics